betteriot/betteriot-principles/README.md

     Assessment criteria: Include on the packaging of the product and on the online presence of the vendor a clear statement of intended lifetime and support.
 Post-lifetime support should be clearly explained ( replacement part vendor list.
 An End of Life T&C’s and End of Life actions should be well defined - including in case of bankruptcy, takeover, etc.Should include ‘what happens to my data?’ and ‘what happens to my device(s)?’

-### 29. The vendor MUST be clear about the levels of customer support provided during the lifetime of the product.
+### 29. The vendor MUST be clear about the levels of user support provided during the lifetime of the product.

-    Assessment criteria: description of customer support mechanisms online or on the on the packaging.
+    Assessment criteria: description of user support mechanisms online or on the on the packaging.

 ### 12. The vendor SHOULD NOT degrade or change the current core functionality of the connected product over its lifetime.

     Assessment: Core functionality is declared once by the vendor and backed by submitting marketing materials.
 Compliance with the principle can be verified on audit or by users at any time by comparing the current functionality with the declared core functionality.

-### 30. The vendor SHOULD document any parts that a customer can repair using commonly accessible tools and skills.
+### 30. The vendor SHOULD document any parts that a user or third party can repair using commonly accessible tools and skills.

     Assessment criteria: Publicly available instructions and in an accessible format.
 STL files should be made available if the piece is expected to be 3D printed.

 ### 31. The vendor SHOULD supply spare parts on request during the lifecycle of the product.

-    Assessment criteria: A clear and accessible form that a customer can fill in to request these part should be included as part of the packaging or online presence of the vendor.
+    Assessment criteria: A clear and accessible form that a user can fill in to request these part should be included as part of the packaging or online presence of the vendor.

 ### <strike>32.
 The vendor SHOULD be able to list the geographic regions involved in the supply chain.</strike>